raml-org/raml-spec/versions/raml-10/raml-10.md

 </pre>

 Exceptions:
-* Examples are always _Simple Properties_ despite its ability to have complex YAML samples as values.
+* Examples are always _Simple Properties_ despite the capability to have complex YAML samples as values.
 * Annotations are always _Simple Properties_ despite potentially having a complex node structure.
 * Resource type applications are always _Simple Properties_.
 * Trait applications are always _Simple Properties_.